hichemck/airbnb/README.md

 - EDA
 - Trained several models: linear, decision tree, random forest and XGboost
 - Served the best model (XGBoost) with BentoML and tested it with swagger UI
-- Deployed the model with Docker
+- Deployed the model locally with bentoml / docker
+- deployed the model to AWS with ECR / ECS

 ## Usage
 - Clone the repository, cd to the airbnb repo folder